60frames/react-boilerplate/README.md

 - `gulp --tasks-simple`
 - `gulp lint`
 - `gulp editorconfig`

 - `gulp build`
+- `gulp build --release`
-- `gulp build --release --watch` (watch can also be a number to set Webpacks aggregateTimeout)
+- `gulp build --watch` (watch can also be a number to set Webpacks aggregateTimeout)
+- `gulp build --livereload` (will turn on `--watch` as it is required.
+Also takes an aggregateTimeout value to use with watch).

+- `gulp serve --livereload` (will use the livereload middleware that can be used in conjunction with the livereload build task).